putheng/taggy/README.md

 $lession->title = 'a new lession';
 $lession->save();

-# Name or slug version of value in tags table
+# name or slug version of value in tags table
 $lession->tag(['Laravel', 'php']);
 ```